jjc256/folding-laundry/README.md

-# Folding Laundry Simulation Project
+# Automated Robotic Laundry Folding

-A physics-based simulation of cloth folding using Three.js, with the goal of developing algorithms for robotic laundry folding.
+A physics-based simulation of cloth folding along with algorithms for robotic laundry folding.

 ## Project Overview